-Both fixed deposit and recurring deposit schemes come with the same taxability.
+Income from both the fixed deposit and recurring deposit schemes are taxable as per the Income Tax Act, 1961.
 The interest received from these two deposit schemes is added to your total annual income and taxed at your personal income tax rate.
-This means that if you fall under the 30% tax slab, the interest earned from fixed deposit and recurring deposit will be taxed at the same rate i.e. 30%.
-In both fixed deposit and recurring deposit, banks deduct TDS (Tax Deducted at Source) if the interest income in a year is more than Rs 10000.
-No tax will be deducted in case of fixed deposit and recurring deposit if the total interest income is less than Rs 10000 in a year.
+This means that if you fall under the 30% tax slab, the interest earned from fixed and recurring deposit will be taxed at the same rate i.e. 30%.
+In both fixed deposit and recurring deposit, banks deduct TDS (Tax Deducted at Source) if the interest income in a year is more than Rs.
+40,000.
+No tax will be deducted in case of fixed deposit and recurring deposit if the total interest income is less than Rs.
+40000 in a year.

 Fixed Deposit v/s Recurring Deposit – Which deposit can earn you more?